emma0925/Gene-Summary-Enhancer/README.md

 ## Overview on how to run?
 Here is an overview of how the pipeline works
 ![Alt text](./resources/overview.png)<br>
 If you want to run from very begining (cleaning out the gene id) to generation the llama summary, forllow the following steps.
 You can also run each stage separately.
-Please make sure to change all the file path and email for sbatch job before running, for more details read through Features section.
+Please make sure to change all the file path and email for sbatch job before running, for more details read through Features section. <br>
-Stage 1: Clean Gene ids<br>
+**Stage 1: Clean Gene ids**<br>
 Most likely, you don't need to run this step, the cleaned gene list is saved in `gene_ids/gene_ids_full.txt`.
 If you decide to run this step, please make sure the input_file path is correct.
 ```
 python3 clean_raw.py
 ```
-Stage 2: Extract from Plant Connectome<br>
+**Stage 2: Extract from Plant Connectome**<br>
 If first time run, you need to change the emails and the file path, details in Features section
 ```
 ./get_connectome_for_all.sh
 ```
-Stage 3: Summary Generation using llama (the script includes setting up a new virtual env and download all the dependency for llama)
+**Stage 3: Summary Generation using llama**
+The shell script includes setting up a new virtual env and download all the dependency for llama, you will only need to have the codellama repo downloaded and run `download.sh` to get the `13b-Instruct model`, you will need to register to get a url. (see set up section - step 2 & 3)
 ```
 ./get_llama_for_all.sh
 ```